MohamedAymanHosny/Calculator/README.md

 ## Future Improvements

-- Implement a graphical user interface (GUI) for better user interaction.
+- Implement a graphical user interface (GUI) for enhanced user interaction.
-- Add advanced mathematical functions like square root, exponentiation, etc.
+- Add advanced mathematical functions such as square root and exponentiation.
 - Improve error handling for more robust calculations.

 ## License